 Please note that the "Mid-2012" Retina Display MacBook Pro models have been discontinued.
-However, this Q&A still can be quite helpful for anyone considering purchasing one of these models on the used market.
+However, this Q&A is up-to-date and can be quite helpful for anyone buying or selling one of these models on the used market.

 In Apple's official company press release for the 15-Inch Retina Display "Mid-2012" MacBook Pro models -- the stock configurations of which are the MacBook Pro "Core i7" 2.3 15" (Retina) and "Core i7" 2.6 15" (Retina) -- the company primarily emphasizes the impressive display quality, as one would expect, but also boasts that the line sets a "new standard in performance and portability."

 The company continues, but performance-related emphasis is on its "flash architecture" rather than on processors, graphics, or overall performance.
 However, Apple does note that the notebooks have "the latest processors" and "discrete graphics" as well as "faster" RAM.

 Regardless, with a display that is far higher resolution than other MacBook Pro lines -- which naturally requires more "muscle" to push pixels -- as well as a new "Ivy Bridge" architecture, far more detailed performance testing is needed than ever could be provided in a press release.